darenliang/darenliang.com/content/posts/near-arbitrage-on-net-worth-markets.md

 tags: [ "probability" ]
 ---

-I was browsing through some prediction markets and an [Elon Musk net worth market](https://polymarket.com/event/elon-musk-net-worth-on-june-30-138/will-elon-musks-net-worth-be-at-least-800b-on-june-30) caught my eye.
-The market was trading between 30-50c, which implies a 30-50% probability of Elon Musk's net worth reaching 800 billion dollars or more by June 30, 2026.
+I was browsing through some prediction markets, and an [Elon Musk net worth market](https://polymarket.com/event/elon-musk-net-worth-on-june-30-138/will-elon-musks-net-worth-be-at-least-800b-on-june-30) caught my eye.
+The market was trading between 30-50c, implying a 30-50% probability that Elon Musk's net worth will reach 800 billion dollars or more by June 30, 2026.
 Intuitively, this seems very low.
-For context, Forbes estimates Elon Musk's net worth at 835.7b and Bloomberg estimates it at 740b as of May 29, 2026.
+For context, Forbes estimates Elon Musk's net worth at 835.7b, and Bloomberg estimates it at 740b as of May 29, 2026.

 The market uses Bloomberg's valuation for resolution, and with the SpaceX IPO